-Amounts received from a disposal are categorised as capital receipts.
+Amounts, in excess of £10,000, received from a disposal are categorised as capital receipts.
 A proportion of receipts relating to housing disposals (for 2014/15, 75% of the receipt net of statutory deductions and allowances) is payable to the Government.
 The balance of receipts is required to be credited to the Capital Receipts Reserve.
 Receipts are appropriated to the Reserve from the General Fund Balance through the Movement in Reserves Statement.